-- The Standing Committee noted that the measure had been in use since 2019 as part of the following programs: the Centers for Medicare & Medicaid Services (CMS) Quality Payment Program at the individual clinician and clinician group/practice levels, the Medicaid 1115 Substance Use Disorder Demonstrations at the state level in 21 states, and North Carolina's Transformation to Medicaid Managed Care at the health plan level. - The Standing Committee also highlighted that users of the measure were able to provide feedback and that no unintended consequences had been identified yet. - The Standing Committee stated that both the commercial and Medicare data show improvement in scores over time as well as a steady increase in the size of the denominator, suggesting that pharmacotherapy for OUD is becoming more common and continuity of care has improved.
-Results at the individual clinician and group/practice levels are too recent to show improvement over time. - The Standing Committee questioned why guidance was not available to providers attempting to improve care and advocated to the developer to consider this in the future.
-The developer noted that providing more guidance was something they were interested in but not currently able to implement within the confines of this measure.
+- The Standing Committee noted that the measure has been in use since 2019 as part of the following programs: the Centers for Medicare & Medicaid Services (CMS) Quality Payment Program at the individual clinician and clinician group/practice levels, the Medicaid 1115 Substance Use Disorder Demonstrations at the state level in 21 states, and North Carolina's Transformation to Medicaid Managed Care at the health plan level. - The Standing Committee also highlighted that users of the measure were able to provide feedback and that no unintended consequences have been identified yet. - The Standing Committee stated that both the commercial and Medicare data show improvement in scores over time as well as a steady increase in the size of the denominator, suggesting that pharmacotherapy for OUD is becoming more common, and continuity of care has improved.
+Results at the individual clinician and group/practice levels are too recent to show improvement over time. - The Standing Committee questioned why guidance was unavailable to providers attempting to improve care and advocated to the developer to consider this in the future.
+The developer noted that they were interested in providing more guidance but are currently unable to implement it within the confines of this measure.